swiftlang/swift-org-website/documentation/server/index.md

 In addition to the characteristics of Swift that make it an excellent general-purpose programming language, it also has unique characteristics that make it specifically suitable for server applications due to its:

-- Performance
+- Performance.
-- Quick start-up time
+- Quick start-up time.
-- Expressiveness and safety
+- Expressiveness and safety.
-- Supported ecosystem
+- Supported ecosystem.

 ### Performance
 Swift offers fast performance and a low memory footprint.
 Instead of tracing garbage collection, it uses [Automatic Reference Counting (ARC)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/) and ownership features, which allows precise control over resources.
 Swift’s use of ARC and its lack of just-in-time (JIT) compilation provides an edge in the cloud services space.